PixelArena: A benchmark for Pixel-Precision Visual Intelligence: Conclusion

 \section{Conclusion}

-We present \pa{}, in which we propose using segmentation tasks to probe the pixel-precision visual intelligence of advanced \glspl{mllm}.
-As two examples, We take face parsing with CelebAMask-HQ~\cite{CelebAMask-HQ} and general semantic segmentation with COCO~\cite{coco-dataset} to test the PPVI of frontier \glspl{mllm} (\ie,~\cite{gemini3proimage, gemini25flashimage, gpt4o, emu35, unimoe2, sam3}).
-We found that \acrlong{geminipro} represents a major breakthrough in this front.
+We present \pa{}, in which we propose using segmentation tasks to probe the pixel-precision visual intelligence of advanced \glspl{omm}.
+We use semantic segmentation tasks on CelebAMask-HQ~\cite{CelebAMask-HQ} and COCO~\cite{coco-dataset} to test the \gls{ppvi} of frontier \glspl{omm} (\ie,~\cite{gemini3proimage,gemini25flashimage,gpt4o,emu35,unimoe2}).
+With our benchmark, we find that \acrlong{geminipro} represents a major breakthrough in this front.
 With qualitative and quantitative results, it demonstrates superior performance under our \textit{zero-shot setting}.
-We also present failure cases of these models and discuss their failure modes, which may hint at future research directions. {
+We also present failure cases of these models and discuss their failure modes, which shed light on potential future research directions in dataset development, \gls{omm} research, and metric design.